jacobobryant/biff/slate/source/index.html.md

  - `:biff.crux/subscriptions`: An atom used to keep track of which clients have subscribed to which queries.

 `biff.system/start-biff` merges the system map into incoming Ring requests and Sente events.
 It also adds `:biff/db` (a Crux DB value) on each new request/event.
-Note that
-the keys will not be prefixed yet&mdash;so within a request/event handler, you'd use `:biff/node` to get the Crux node, but within a separate Biff plugin you'd use e.g. `:example.biff/node`.
+Note that the keys will be prefixed just before `start-biff` returns&mdash;so within a request/event handler, you'd use `:biff/node` to get the Crux node, but within a subsequent Biff plugin you'd use e.g.
+`:example.biff/node`.

 # Static resources